Karphi Revisited Excavation Project: Exploring a Post-Crisis City

 Contemporary settlements

 Understanding of contemporary unexcavated sites in the north Lasithi area has been developed through the project's survey and ceramic petrography components.
-This is Kastello above Krasi in the north Lasithi foothills.
-It is a large site founded contemporarily with Karphi which continued in use beyond Karphi's abandonment, likely as a satellite of an emerging polis settlement at Papoura.
+This is the site of Kastello, above and to the south of Krasi in the north Lasithi foothills.
+It is a large settlement founded contemporarily with Karphi which continued in use beyond Karphi's abandonment, likely as a satellite of an emerging polis settlement at Papoura.
 Papoura lies below Karphi and directly on the pass into the Lasithi plain.

 Natural defence at altitude